brege/ilma/README.md

 - Recommended encrypted, deduplicated backups: [**restic**](https://restic.net/)
 - Recommended synchronization tool: [**syncthing**](https://syncthing.net/)

-Because **ilma** is written as a shell wrapper for common file-handling tools, ilma-"generated" files are completely recoverable without needing ilma.
+Because **ilma** is written as a shell wrapper for common file-handling tools, `ilma`-generated files are completely recoverable without needing ilma.
 Restic requires restic for recovery.
 Syncthing is synchronous, and opaque in the only place you get encryption: "untrusted device" mode.

-**ilma** works in addition to restic and syncthing for different purposes.
+**ilma** works in addition to restic and syncthing for a complementary purpose.
 Restic efficiently backs up entire home directories with deduplication and versioning.
 Syncthing maintains synchronized state across devices. ilma can be used to create encrypted project snapshots for transport to untrusted storage.

 Since ilma can push to multiple destinations, additional encrypted archives can be placed in syncthing folders or backed up by restic alongside other data.

 ### Backing up remote configs, databases, etc

 Pull from remote machines (NAS, Raspberry Pi, servers) without running an SSH server on your local machine.
 Job manifests use rsync's filter syntax for selective transfer.

 ```bash
 ilma remote pull --job admin@server.ini